EdmundGoodman/masters-project/WORK_LOG.md

 - [ ] Read about CPython internals (deferred due to planned optimisation approach of using bindings to low-level language)

 ### Plan for next weeks (12/1/2025 -- 19/1/2025)

+- No explicit planned work due to other deadlines

 <!-- ====================================================================== -->